By Laurie Jo Miller Farr

 San Francisco, CA 94111

 Soup and salad, soup and a sandwich are classic combinations for a casual lunch in the heart of the Financial District.
 Everything is made with a keen focus on fresh, hyper-local, and organic ingredients.
-Order the gluten-free Tomato Soup, the Seasonal Special Soup or the Vegetarian Chili and pair it with one of Homegrown’s locally sourced sandwiches or salads.READ MORE: Our 5 favorite Rogelio moments from Jane the Virgin
+Order the gluten-free Tomato Soup, the Seasonal Special Soup or the Vegetarian Chili and pair it with one of Homegrown’s locally sourced sandwiches or salads.READ MORE: Return to the Hidden Temple!

 Each and every element of the stores is thoughtfully curated and evaluated for taste, quality, and environmental impact.
 From the reclaimed building materials in the store’s construction, to offsetting 100 percent of the store’s electric power usage with clean wind energy, to the farms growing ingredients used in every meal, it’s all part of the homegrown commitment.
 Two more Homegrown locations are in Danville and Lafayette.